 - MRI scan of the brain may be useful in assessing neuropsychiatric signs or symptoms.

-All patients should be given advice on avoiding cold exposure, especially to hands and feet.
+All patients should be given advice on smoking cessation if applicable and also avoiding cold exposure, especially to hands and feet.
 Patients should be encouraged to keep active and mobile but to avoid over-exertion.

 - Because of its relative rarity, there have been no large controlled clinical trials, so treatments have been used which have been of benefit in other rheumatic diseases.

 - For patients with mild disease, the initial treatment is likely to be with non-steroidal anti-inflammatory agents such as ibuprofen to treat the pain and inflammation.